ptrpfa/FoodFlow/federated_learning/global_model/README.md

     OR

-    npm install # Ensure you are within this directory with package.json
+    # Ensure you are within this directory with package.json

-    # Python
-    pip3 install -U flask flask-cors tensorflow tensorflowjs tensorflow-federated

-    OR

-    pip3 install -r requirements.txt # Ensure you are within the directory with requirements.txt
+    npm install
     ```

 3. The global model has already been pre-trained ahead of time and you should normally not need to re-train it again.
 However, if you choose to re-train the global model, run the following command: